cats256/assessment-statistics/README.md

 ## https://cats256.github.io/assessment-statistics/build/

+Have you ever wondered how to visualize a grade distribution given only their quantiles (lower quartile, median, upper quartile)?
+Or how well you actually perform on your exam relative to your classmates?
+Then this page is perfect for you.

 The original Python and R files used for estimating the logit-normal parameters are in the original folder.
-However, they are not the most updated so please take a look at the flask-server in server.py for more updated and readable code.
+However, they are not the most updated so please take a look at the server.py and production.py in assessment-statistics/flask-server folder for more updated and readable code.

 Below is a general explanation for my method and my justifications for them